People take hypothyroid very lightly. I have met scores of people who say, “I have thyroid but I am fit. I don’t need to take any medication.”

 I feel like shouting at them, “What has fitness got to do with your medication?”

 Thyroid is like a termite, not seen from outside but wastes the body from inside.
 My whole family has hypothyroidism, so really there was no escaping it.
 I suddenly got it when I was 26.
 My weight was increasing, my feet were swollen and there were cramps in my legs.
 I really didn’t think much about it unless I visited the family physician once along with my mother.
-He took one look at me and suggested, “Get your thyroid profile done today.”
+He took one look at me and suggested, “Get your hypothyroid profile done today.”
 And as he had suspected, I had hypothyroid.
 And so started the little round pill every morning on an empty stomach, without fail.

-I got my thyroid tested every 3 months, though there were hardly any fluctuations.
+I got my hypothyroid tested every 3 months, though there were hardly any fluctuations.
 Then I conceived.
 And I was on top of the world.
 But never the one to forget tiny details, I asked my family physician if I should get a thyroid test done and change the medicine strength that I was pregnant.

 He didn’t feel the need for it.
 It was still early; only 5 weeks.
 He asked me to get it done once I got the baby’s heart beat.
 But little he or I was to know that I would never hear my baby’s heart beat.
 My baby had stopped growing in my womb and needed to be aborted.
 I had a gnawing suspicion that something was not right.
 Though it was not necessary, I got my thyroid test done and the results were mind blowing.
 The thyroid level had shot up to 5 times the normal score.
 I was stumped.
 No wonder my baby didn’t survive.